5.1.3 The project manager shall track and evaluate changes to software products.

 Considerations for capturing the change

 Capturing the requested change usually involves completing a predefined change request form or problem report and may require access to a change tracking system.
-A problem reporting/corrective action (PRACA) system is also an option for capturing changes, particularly after the software is operational (NASA-GB-8719.13, NASA Software Safety Guidebook
+A problem reporting and corrective action (PRACA) system is also an option for capturing changes, particularly after the software is operational (NASA-GB-8719.13, NASA Software Safety Guidebook ).

-Use a form/format that clearly guides the writer through the process of capturing all key information needed to capture the issue and process the request.
+- Use a form/format that guides the writer through the process of capturing all key information needed to capture the issue and process the request.

 Considerations for evaluating the change and suggested solution

 - Include the appropriate set of stakeholders, such as procurement, software assurance, risk management, relevant experts, management (e.g., change requested by high visibility customer may result in a business decision to implement a change as opposed to volumes of end-users not seeing the problem), etc.